aloisrtr/thinkingrocks/wip_posts/2024-02-12-writing-an-efficient-chess-move-generator.md

 > specific hardware instructions](https://www.chessprogramming.org/BMI2#PEXTBitboards),
 > others are implemented using more advanced hashing functions.
 >
+> There are also improvements to be made on **magic numbers themselves**.
+There is
+> an ongoing effort to [find magic numbers requiring less bits](https://www.chessprogramming.org/Best_Magics_so_far),
+> which reduces the space required to store our informations.
+>
 > As mentionned before, small gains get more and more negligeable past a certain point.
 > Magic bitboards are more than sufficient for now, and the small improvements granted
 > by more advanced implementations tend to get negligeable within an engine, so I won't